Phil-SEO/viteseo-auto-deploy/README.md

 # ViteSEO Auto-Deploy

-Automatic SSH-based deployment for your projects using GitHub Actions.
+Automatic SSH-based deployment for ViteSEO website projects using GitHub Actions.
 Push to a branch, and your server updates automatically.

 ## Features